 This volunteer-delivered, kindergarten-12th grade program fosters work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students to dream big and reach their potential.
 JA students develop the skills they need to experience the realities and opportunities of work and entrepreneurship in the 21st-century global marketplace.
 This year it will be a distance learning program.

-The Kolb Breakfast Book Club provides a unique opportunity to spark an interest in reading and foster a lifelong enjoyment.
-The Book Club is open to children of all reading abilities in grades DK/K through 5th.
-Virtual Zoom grade level book discussions will be scheduled for the first Thursday of each month at 7:20 a.m. and adjourns at 8:20 a.m., in time for school.
-The students are divided into grade-level discussion groups.
+Kolb Virtual Breakfast Book Club provides a unique opportunity to spark an interest in reading and foster a lifelong enjoyment in our students.
+The Book Club is open to students of all reading abilities in grades DK/K through 5th.
+Virtual Zoom grade level book discussions will be scheduled for the first Thursday of the month from 7:45 to 8:15.
+(Please note that the September and October meeting dates are dependent on when the books arrive and can be distributed to the students.)

-Some benefits of being a Kolb BBC member include:
+Some benefits of being a Kolb Virtual BBC member include: